 Free Domestic Violence Consultation in Los Angeles

 Being a victim of domestic violence may make you feel afraid, alone and powerless, but you have the right to protection in California.
 If your spouse is violent and you fear for your safety, don’t hesitate to get help.
 Call the police, if necessary, or contact the Los Angeles County Department of Public Social Services.
 The danger of serious violence is often at its highest when an abuse victim attempts to end or leave the relationship.
 Once you and your children are safe from harm, contact our domestic violence attorneys at Divorce Lawyers Los Angeles to discuss your best course of action for filing for divorce.
-If you are in need of a criminal defense attorney for domestic violence your can contact Perlman & Cohen domestic violence defense lawyers.
+If you are in need of a criminal defense attorney for domestic violence.
 You don’t need an attorney to file for divorce, but it’s always a good idea to have qualified legal representation when seeking divorce amid allegations of domestic violence, especially if child custody, child support or spousal support are at issue.